syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ![Segment dragging support in WPF Chart](Interactive-Features_images/Interactive-Features_img21.jpeg)

-N>In line and Spline Series if segment and series dragging is enabled, the series dragging is having higher priority over segment dragging.
+N>In line and Spline Series, if segment and series dragging is enabled, the series dragging is having higher priority over segment dragging.

-### Adding ToolTip for Dragging
+### Adding ToolTip for dragging

 While the series or segment is dragged by default you can view the tooltip showing the new y value.
 To disable the tooltip while dragging you have to set the [`EnableDragToolTip`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.XySegmentDraggingBase~EnableDragTooltip.html) as false.